Ashford, Alabama: History

 In March 1888, the Alabama Midland Railway built a small depot of Victorian railroad architecture in Ashford to be a waystation along the Bainbridge-to-Montgomery route.
-The depot was the only building to survive the 1915 fire that destroyed the rest of the town.
+The depot was the only building to survive the 1915 fire that destroyed the rest of the city.
 The original depot received additions at least twice—an enclosed warehouse and open loading dock were added to the east, followed by racially segregated passenger waiting rooms on the west side.
 The depot faced two sidings that served for loading turpentine from the Adams Company still one block away, and pulpwood.
 Cotton bales, fertilizer, and a single sweet potato crop were loaded from both sidings.